utnet-org/utility-readonly/pytest/tests/loadtest/locust/README.md

 it will first create a funding account for each worker instance and those are used to pay for transactions.

-As the load generator is currently configured, it will consume 1M NEAR from the master funding account for each worker instance spawned.
+As the load generator is currently configured, it will consume 1M UNC from the master funding account for each worker instance spawned.
 So, if you run with 64 workers with 1000 users, it will consume 64M unc.
 It's recommended to have a funding key with billions of unc.